GoSecure/xxe-workshop/codelabs/index.md

 <!-- =========================== -->

-## Ex-filtration with remote DTD
+## Exfiltration with remote DTD
 Duration: 00:05:00

 ### Out-of-band Exfiltration

 XML parsing remotely will not always return content directly.
-If you are uploading a document such as a data file (`.xml`) or an MS Office document (`.docx`), you might not received the content parse from those documents.
+If you are uploading a document such as a data file (`.xml`) or a MS Office document (`.docx`), you might not receive the content parse from those documents.

 We need to find a way exfiltrate data **during** the parsing.
 Unfortunately, it is possible refer to an entity from another entity *in the same DOCTYPE*.
 This limitation comes from the way XML parsers interpret.